Herbs for Anxiety: Nature’s Solution

 These herbs help to support the nervous system by strengthening and restoring.

-Oatstraw or Milky oats - soothes mucus membranes & nerves in the body
+Oatstraw or Milky Oats - Soothes mucus membranes and nerves in the body.

 These herbs help support and balance the stress response system in the body by reducing cortisol levels and restoring balance when the body is under high stress.